Heck-R/HeckR_ClipLog/README.md

 #### Hotkeys

 - **Win + Shift + Ctrl + \<Any number\>**: Save the current clipboard data to the the quick clip at the position of the number you pressed
+- **Win + Shift + Ctrl + Enter**: A small window pops up, where you can enter some text you wish to save to one of the quickClip slots.
+You can select the quickClip slot by selecting a number in the dropdown list at the bottom right (0 by default).
+If you press the OK button, the text will be saved to the selected quickClip slot.
+(Note, that there is no autosave, thus the content inside the windows will only be saved if you press the OK button)
 - **Win + Shift + Ctrl + Alt + \<Any number\>**: Delete the clipboard data to the the quick clip at the position of the number you pressed ([note](#Microsoft's-Office-hotkey-interference))
 - **Win + Ctrl + \<Any number\>**: Open a preview of the quck clip at the position of the number you pressed
 - **Win + Ctrl + Alt + \<Any number\>**: Instant paste the quck clip at the position of the number you pressed (without adding it to the history) ([note](#Instant-paste-delay))